 Oatmeal Banana Bread

-I used to think the stockpile of ripe bananas that’s ever on our counter accumulated by accident, but I know myself better than that now.
-I overbuy intentionally, because my subconscious is hoping the bananas will be about to go bad, and I’ll have no choice but to turn them into Oatmeal Banana Bread!
+I used to think the stockpile of ripe bananas that’s ever-present on our counter accumulated by accident, but I know myself better than that now.
+I overbuy intentionally, because my subconscious is craving healthy Oatmeal Banana Bread.

 This recipe is sponsored by Bob’s Red Mill.